Iyengar111/NanoLog/README.md

 |reckless|        1|        1|        1|      436|     3641|     8626|19.342780|

-#### Thread Count 30
-* Picture changes here!
-There is an interesting case [here](https://github.com/Iyengar111/NanoLog/issues/4).
-This needs to be solved.
-If you have ideas on how to solve this, please comment there.
-Coming soon :)

 # Latency benchmark of Non guaranteed logger
 * Take a look at [non_guaranteed_nanolog_benchmark.cpp](https://github.com/Iyengar111/NanoLog/blob/master/non_guaranteed_nanolog_benchmark.cpp) for the code used to generate the latency numbers.